puppetlabs/puppet-docs/source/puppet/5.1/upgrade_major_agent.markdown

 ### Upgrade with the `puppet_agent` module

-> **Note**: This module works on Windows and supported Linux distributions.
-If your agents run any other operating systems, skip to ["Upgrade Manually or Build Your Own Automation"](#upgrade-manually-or-build-your-own-automation).

 The `puppet_agent` module does the following things for you:

 -   Enables the [Puppet Platform][] repository, if applicable.